waxbetty/Sushi-fork-1/readme.md

 ## Installing and Configuring Git

+(These are MacOS specific instructions.)

+Note: you can skip installing Homebrew and simply download and run the installer noted [here](https://sourceforge.net/projects/git-osx-installer/).
+Run `$ git version` afterwards to verify that you have git installed.

 ### Installing HomeBrew

 Install the [Homebrew](https://brew.sh/) package manager.
 This will allow you to install almost any app from the command line.

 `$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`

+Install git via Homebrew.

 `$ brew update`